 The Reverend William F. Brosend, Ph.D.

 In addition to articles, reviews, and book chapters, he is the author and co-author of five books, including James and Jude (Cambridge University Press) and The Preaching of Jesus (Westminster John Knox Press).
-Forthcoming is The Homiletical Question: an introduction to liturgical preaching (Cascade Books) and Preaching Truth in the Age of Alternative Facts (Abingdon Press).
+Recent publications include The Homiletical Question: an introduction to liturgical preaching (Cascade Books) and Preaching Truth in the Age of Alternative Facts (Abingdon Press).